 If you are well-prepared when you apply, you can quickly get the funds you need to propel your small business forward.
 Make sure you have a good credit score, essential documents, and a proposed business plan ready for review.

-If you’re ready to see if you qualify for an SBA loan, contact AdvancePoint Capital today for a free quote.
+If you’re ready to see if you qualify for an SBA loan, contact AdvancePoint Capital today to get a free quote.
 We are dedicated to supporting small companies and guiding business owners through the application process, so what are you waiting for?
 It’s time to help your business grow into what it’s meant to be.